Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 doesn't allocate resources, thus mitigating a potential DoS attack that might be perpetrated by flooding the Listener with handshake commands.

-The Caller begins by sending the INDUCTION handshake, which contains the following (significant) fields:
+The Caller begins by sending the INDUCTION handshake which contains the following significant fields:

 - Version: MUST always be 4
 - Encryption Field: 0
 - Extension Field: 2
 - Handshake Type: INDUCTION
 - SRT Socket ID: SRT Socket ID of the Caller
-- SYN Cookie: 0
+- SYN Cookie: 0.

 The Destination Socket ID of the SRT packet header in this message is 0, which is interpreted as a connection request.

 The handshake version number is set to 4 in this initial handshake.
-This is due to the initial design of SRT that was to be compliant with the UDT protocol ({{GHG04b}}) on which it is based.
+This is due to the initial design of SRT that was to be compliant with the UDT protocol {{GHG04b}} on which it is based.

 The Listener responds with the following: